'Man City are two games away from immortality'

 "It's remarkable, what an opportunity for them.
 They are two games away from immortality."

-City's Premier League dominance of five titles in six seasons was last achieved by Manchester United between 1996 and 2001 - a period during which they also won the Treble of Premier League, FA Cup and Champions League in 1999.
+Manchester United were the last side to win five Premier League titles in six seasons, between 1996 and 2001 - including the Treble of league, FA Cup and Champions League in 1999.

-United also won seven titles in nine seasons between 1993-2001, as well as five titles in seven seasons between 2007-2013 - so City's current dominance is not unprecedented.
-Before that, Liverpool in the late 70s and early 80s enjoyed similar periods of consecutive league titles.
+United also won seven titles in nine seasons between 1993-2001, as well as five titles in seven seasons between 2007-2013.
+Before that, Liverpool in the late 1970s and early '80s enjoyed similar spells of consecutive league titles.

 - Can anyone stop Guardiola's Premier League winners?